Amnesia

 - Did you experience any other symptoms at that time?

 - Were you involved in any trauma?
-For example, a car accident, violent collision in sports or an assault?
+For example, a car accident, a violent collision in sports or an assault?

 - Did an illness or another event seem to trigger the memory loss?